 Below the graph you will see the calculated Trend coefficient displayed.
 (If this is not visible, click on the Click here to refresh the graph and update the results link below the graph).

-At the bottom of the dialog, there will be a label indicating if the trend is significant, which is determined by t-test.
+At the bottom of the dialog, there will be a label indicating whether the trend is statistically significant, which is determined by the results of a t-test.
 In this example, the calculated trend coefficient is -2.58 E-7 m/s (or -2.22 cm/day).
 The negative sign indicates that the water levels tend to RISE by 2.22 cm/day.
 The trend is significant; as such, the drawdown values should be corrected with the trend coefficient.

 Click [OK] to close the dialog.

-Corrected drawdown is calculated using the trend coefficient.
+The Corrected drawdown column values are calculated using the trend coefficient and the elapsed time.
 To obtain the corrected drawdown, the Trend Correction value is added to the observed drawdown.
 In this example, the Corrected Drawdown is slightly greater than the observed drawdown.

 Switch to the Analysis tab.

-Click on the (Automatic Fit) icon, to fit the data to the type curve.
-Take note of the new aquifer parameter values.
-In this example, the values only changed marginally, since the change in drawdown due to the trend is very slight.
+Click the Fit icon to autofit the data to the type curve.
+Note of the update aquifer parameter values.
+In this example, the values only changed marginally, since the change in drawdown since the calculated trend was relatively small.

 Click the Reports tab.
 A Trend report may be printed from the water level branch of the navigator tree in the Reports tab.
 This report will display the trend data with corresponding graph, and the t-test statistics.
 An example is shown below.